 Although designed to be safe, sufficient responsibility falls on the boat owner.
 While you cannot defeat nature when it’s out and about, you can still do your best to ensure safety.

-Here are a couple of things you can do to avoid your pontoon from flipping over.
+Here are some things you can do to avoid your pontoon from flipping over.
 These tips become especially relevant in choppy waters.
 Consider them your precautionary measures before setting out to sail.

 Do Not Overload Your Boat

 As a boat owner, you must know your boat’s capacity.
-So, make sure not to overload it, as adding weight beyond capacity lowers the stability of your boat.
+Do not overload it, as adding weight beyond capacity lowers its stability.

 Keep the Load Even

 Remember that every object derives stability from its center of gravity.
-So, an unbalanced load disturbs the center of gravity, thus increasing the chances of your boat flipping over, tipping, and capsizing.
+An unbalanced load disturbs this center, increasing the chances of your boat flipping over, tipping, or capsizing.

-You must also remember that any additional modifications added to your boat will also affect its stability.
-These modifications could be part of the design, too, such as the double-decker pontoon boats.
+It would help if you remembered that any additional modifications to your boat will affect its stability.
+These modifications could also be part of the design, such as the double-decker pontoon boats.

 Consider Your Pontoon Size

-The larger the size of the pontoons, the greater the stability.
-Hence, if your boat has smaller pontoons, be extra vigilant when going out into the waters.
+The larger the pontoons, the greater the stability.
+Hence, if your boat has smaller pontoons, be extra vigilant when entering the waters.

 Stay Updated About the Weather Forecast

-This goes by common sense, but it never harms to remind.
+This is common sense, but it never hurts to remind.
 Remember to check the weather and marine forecasts before starting your water trip.
-Relax and enjoy, but keep a check on the sea and the sky too.
+Relax and enjoy, but keep a check on the sea and sky.

 If the weather starts to take a turn and you feel a storm approaching, head for the dock immediately.
 As goes the saying, better be safe than sorry.
-It would help if you were especially mindful when out with children and infants.
+It would help to be especially mindful when out with children and infants.

-Moreover, if you feel that it is impossible to head back to the shore, given the time, or the changing weather conditions, consider anchoring yourself.
-This way, you will be safer.
+Moreover, if you feel it is impossible to head back to the shore, given the time or the changing weather conditions, consider anchoring yourself.
+This will make you safer.

 Modify Your Boat if Required

 As a frequent boater who often has to deal with choppy waters, you should think about modifying your boat to upgrade its safety features.
-This will also work if you want a more comfortable boating experience for your passengers.
+This will also work if your passengers want a more comfortable boating experience.

 You may also consider doing this if you’re boating with your family and children.
-As you will see, these modifications are designed specially to handle rough waters and enhance speed.
+These modifications are explicitly designed to handle rough waters and enhance speed.

 Modifications can include: